Fecal incontinence: Medication

-Pharmacological management may include anti-diarrheal/constipating agents and laxatives/stool bulking agents.
+Pharmacological management may include anti-diarrheal or constipating agents and laxatives or stool bulking agents.
 Stopping or substituting any previous medication that causes diarrhea may be helpful in some (see table).
 There is no good evidence for the use of any medications, however.

 In people who have undergone gallbladder removal, the bile acid sequestrant cholestyramine may help minor degrees of FI.
 Bulking agents also absorb water, so may be helpful for those with diarrhea.
 A common side effect is bloating and flatulence.
 Topical agents to treat and prevent dermatitis may also be used, such as topical antifungals when there is evidence of perianal candidiasis or occasionally mild topical anti-inflammatory medication.
 Prevention of secondary lesions is carried out by perineal cleansing, moisturization, and the use of a skin protectant.

 Other measures

 Evacuation aids (suppositories or enemas) e.g. glycerine or bisacodyl suppositories may be prescribed.
 People may have a poor resting tone of the anal canal, and consequently may not be able to retain an enema, in which case transanal irrigation (retrograde anal irrigation) may be a better option, as this equipment utilizes an inflatable catheter to prevent loss of the irrigation tip and to provide a water tight seal during irrigation.
 A volume of lukewarm water is gently pumped into the colon via the anus.
 People can be taught how to perform this treatment in their own homes, but it does require special equipment.
 If the irrigation is efficient, the stool will not reach the rectum again for up to 48 hours.
-By regularly emptying the bowel using transanal irrigation, controlled bowel function is often re-established to a high degree in patients with bowel incontinence and/or constipation.
+By regularly emptying the bowel using transanal irrigation, controlled bowel function is often re-established to a high degree in patients with bowel incontinence or constipation.
 This enables control over the time and place of evacuation and the development of a consistent bowel routine.
 However, persistent leaking of residual irrigation fluid during the day may occur and make this option unhelpful, particularly in persons with obstructed defecation syndrome who may have an incomplete evacuation of any rectal contents.
 Consequently, the best time to carry out the irrigation is typically in the evening, allowing any residual liquid to be passed the next morning before leaving the home.
 Complications such as electrolyte imbalance and perforation are rare.
 The effect of transanal irrigation varies considerably.
 Some individuals experience complete control of incontinence, and others report little or no benefit.
 It has been suggested that if appropriate, people be offered home retrograde anal irrigation.

 Biofeedback (the use of equipment to record or amplify and then feed back activities of the body) is a commonly used and researched treatment, but the benefits are uncertain.
 Biofeedback therapy varies in the way it is delivered, but it is unknown if one type has benefits over another.